| What Causes Parents To Abuse | Effects Of Abuse (Statistics) | Protective Factors | How To Break The Cycle |

 Physical abuse is any nonaccidental injury and physical harm inflicted on a child.

 Emotional abuse is psychological maltreatment that conveys to a child that they are worthless, flawed, unwanted, and unworthy of attention and love.
-Psychological abuse includes constant criticism, verbal abuse, and rejection.
+Psychological abuse includes constant criticism, verbal abuse, and parental rejection.

 Sexual abuse is involving a child in sexual activity.